$0 Maryland Foster Care Quick-Start Checklist

 Treatment Foster Care Rates

 Treatment Foster Care (TFC) serves children with more significant medical, psychiatric, or behavioral needs.
-TFC parents receive specialized pre-service training (28 hours rather than 27) and are paired with therapeutic support staff.
+TFC parents receive 28 hours of specialized pre-service education, while standard PRIDE training is 27 hours, and are paired with therapeutic support staff.
 The monthly rates for TFC placements through providers like Sevita and Mentor are substantially higher:

 Free Download